 3.)
 I used a Kreinik corder to spin DMC thread into cording.
 I wanted to make it look like I had used the same overdyed red floss in the pattern, so I used 4 strands of DMC 347 and 3 strands of DMC 304, cut 3x the perimeter of the mounted cross stitch piece before spinning.
 The link to the tutorial explaining how to ATTACH the cording to your piece is in #2, above.
 The tutorial explaining how to MAKE the cording is found here: https://youtu.be/90z2eMpVRNE

 4.)
 The beige ribbon is a 2" ribbon from Offray (Linen 825 Natural).
 I used 2 bow pieces (this will all make more sense after watching the tutorial) cut to 12" before shaping them.
 For my "awareness ribbon method" bow, I used a 5/8" navy grossgrain from Offray (3097) that I cut 18" long.
 After I trimmed the tails to size and sealed the ends with Fray Check, I stacked them on the beige bow.
 For the red centerpiece, I used a fabric twisted rosette made from a red polka dot fabric, twisted to about 1 1/3" wide.
 I pulled the fabric from my stash so I can't give you the name of the collection it came from, but I believe it is from Moda.
-I do not have a tutorial for the rosettes at the time of this writing--sorry!
+The tutorial explaining how to make rosettes out of ribbon can be found here.

 5.)
 I glued pieces trimmed from a seasonal red berry pick (Walmart) underneath the beige bow pieces to finish the model.
 When you have a thicker bow, floral picks are great ways to balance the height of the bow against your stitched piece!